liamcain/obsidian-periodic-notes/README.md

 #### Weekly Notes are moving

 If you currently use the Calendar plugin, you might be thinking "doesn't the Calendar plugin already do this?"
 To which the answer is: **yes**.
 This plugin provides the same functionality as the Calendar plugin's weekly notes.
-However, [weekly notes are moving](https://github.com/liamcain/obsidian-calendar-plugin#weekly-notes-have-a-new-home).
+However, [weekly notes are moving away from the Calendar plugin to this one](https://github.com/liamcain/obsidian-calendar-plugin#weekly-notes-have-a-new-home).

 #### Migrating